ChickTechRDU/rpi-wordpress-screen/README.md

 > For full documentation of the "requests" package, see: https://requests.readthedocs.io/en/master/

+Copy the above program into your IDE and run it.
+If you've written any posts in your blog, you should see the latest post and it's title.
+In a few lines of code (ignoring comments), we've constructed a request from our program, sent it to the blog server, and parsed its response.
+Cool!

 ```python
 # Program 2.1.1
 # Load the package named "requests"